Payroll Tax Law

 In contrast to gift taxes and estate taxes, payroll taxes are a part of most individuals’ day-to-day life.
 They cannot be avoided and are included in almost every paycheck that an employee receives.
 While many individuals see payroll taxes as abstract numbers that merely detract from take-home pay, they serve an important purpose and are worth understanding.

 Required Payroll Taxes

 There are a wide variety of payroll taxes that federal law requires individuals to pay in their monthly or bi-weekly paycheck.
 These include obvious taxes such as federal and state income tax withholding and Medicare taxation, as well as more complicated taxes.
 For instance, all individuals receive a deduction for Social Security tax from their paycheck.
 This tax is levied at a 6.2% rate, but only on a certain amount of income that an individual receives.
-After the individual reaches this annual maximum (currently just less than $120,000), the rest of income is not subject to a Social Security tax.
+After the individual reaches this annual maximum, the rest of income is not subject to a Social Security tax.
 Likewise, individuals who reside in certain communities may be subject to city, county, and local taxes of varying rates.
 Depending on state laws, they may also be required to pay state disability taxes.

 Voluntary Payroll Payments